-- Even if your child decides against pursuing a 4-year degree, 529 funds can go toward many vocational schools, technical schools, or apprenticeships, as well.
+- Even if your child decides against pursuing a 4-year degree, the best 529 plans can go toward many vocational schools, technical schools, or apprenticeships, as well.

 - You can use 529 funds toward necessary equipment for your student to participate in classes.
 Computers, software, and even Internet access may be qualified expenses.
 Check with a qualified financial professional about expenses you’re not sure of, such as a noise-canceling headset, or how to offset a student’s share of Internet access on a shared family plan.

-- If you need to take a non-qualified withdrawal from your student’s 529 plan, you’ll pay taxes on investment gains, along with a 10% penalty in most cases.
+- If you need to take a non-qualified withdrawal from your student’s 529 college savings plan, you’ll pay taxes on investment gains, along with a 10% penalty in most cases.

 When Will College Go Back to Normal?

 There’s no saying for certain what coming months will bring, but some experts worry that COVID-19 will continue to be a major threat this winter.
 Illnesses can make their way through a campus any year, and it seems possible that some campuses will face hard choices again about whether to stay open or close for student and staff safety.

 One possible silver lining is that the need for widespread virtual college classes may drive colleges and universities to innovate.
 Implementing more responsive technology to accommodate students and professors may be part of a “new normal” that expands the ways people can access a college education.

 In the meantime, preparing a safe, quiet study space — and fast Internet — may be a major part of supporting your college student to get the best possible education they can right now.
 Whatever the future brings, a solid pandemic financial plan is the best way to support your family.